 - a.
 Maintain the existing parking area/kiosk - b.
 Maintain the approximately 8.5 miles of management roads. - c.
 As necessary, maintain, improve, or repair 6.5 miles of existing trails. - d.
 Maintain approximately 2 miles of perimeter fence. - e.
 Provide law enforcement utilizing security contractor. - f.
-Build a small pavilion on the Yellow Trail to serve as a picnic and inclement weather shelter. - g.
+Construct a small inclement weather and picnic shelter in the western portion of the trail network. - g.
 Expand parking lot. - h.
 Install permanent restroom. - i.
 Install up to 2 picnic shelters at trailhead area - j.
 Conduct annual inspection and report on the condition of the approximately 400 ft. boardwalk, a canoe/kayak launch, and associated parking area on Durbin Creek near the south end of the Preserve off Racetrack Road. - k.
-Install shoreline enhancements and/or fishing platform on Durbin Creek - 1.
+Install kayak landing on Julington Creek and enhancements to Durbin Creek landing. - 1.
 Install a short interpretive trail.